-To develop and coordinate a comprehensive DWI counter-measure program to deter the incidence of drunk driving and the occurrence of alcohol related traffic injuries and fatalities.
+To develop and coordinate a comprehensive DWI counter-measure program to reduce impaired driving related crashes, injuries and fatalities.

 STOP-DWI stands for "Special Traffic Options Program for Driving While Intoxicated".
 The STOP-DWI Program was enacted by the State Legislature in 1981 for the purposes of empowering county governments to coordinate local efforts to reduce alcohol and other drug-related traffic crashes within the context of a comprehensive and financially self-sustaining alcohol and highway safety